adriensalon/bungeegum/README.md

 Then I discovered Flutter.
 It is heavy, it uses a managed langage that I don't like,

 Perhaps the best thing about the declarative syntax of [Flutter](https://flutter.dev/) is how we can instantiate widgets as trees, with each widget exposing the possibilities for customizing its behavior inside the tree with optional named parameters.
 This repository provides a basic implementation for a gui library that tries to mimick this syntax within C++17.
-However, we have to introduce several major architectural differences to Flutter in order to follow the [zero overhead principle](https://en.cppreference.com/w/cpp/language/Zero-overhead_principle) and guarantee that :

- - no region of the screen will be drawn unless necessary
- - no logic code will run unless necessary
- - no widget data will be modified unless necessary

-_Disclaimer : I don't hate Flutter_

  The Flutter framework makes extensive use of immutable data structures, memory preallocation and garbage collection to instantiate widget trees every time something has changed and some user code must react to it :